Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 **Good documentation of the code and your project is highly appreciated!!!** One more time: Good documentation of the code and your project is highly appreciated!
 You should use Markdown cells to document your work along the way (take a look of these small tutorials to see [how to add a Markdown cell to Notebook](http://www.firstpythonnotebook.org/markdown/) and [how to use Markdown syntax](https://guides.github.com/features/mastering-markdown/) ).

 The grading is based on a typical 0-5 scale.
+See detailed grading criteria :doc:`here <final-assignment-grading>`.

 Best practices
 --------------